Performance of Empirical Risk Minimization For Principal Component Regression: Proof of Main Result

-holds with probability at least $1-T^{-\eta}$. \end{prop}
+holds with probability at least $1 - T^{-\eta}$. \end{prop}

-The next proposition controls the term $\| \bm \vartheta^* - \tilde{\bm \vartheta} \|^2_{2}$.
+The next proposition controls the term $\| \bm \vartheta^* - \tilde{\bm \vartheta} \|^2_2$.
 We remark that this term may be interpreted as the risk of the least squares estimator of PCR based on the population principal components.
-The proof of the proposition is based on the so-called small-ball method, which is the same proof strategy used in \citet{Brownlees:Gudmundsson:2021}.